 This is an important step.
 If done well, it sets the foundation for accountability, redirection, safety and trust.
-It’s far easier to refer back to an guideline than it is to introduce one in response to a conflict later on.
+It’s far easier to refer back to a guideline than it is to introduce one in response to a conflict later on.

 - Highlight the curriculum

-If curriculum has already been chosen, you could show a trailer and give an overview to pique their curiosity for the next week.
+If the curriculum has already been chosen, you could show a trailer and give an overview to pique their curiosity for the next week.
 If you haven’t chosen a study yet, you might want to feel out what would be most relevant to the group before making the final decision.
-One approach would be to offer a couple options and let the participants vote.
-Another way is to pass around index card and have group members answer a couple key questions that would help you decide.
+One approach would be to offer a couple of options and let the participants vote.
+Another way is to pass around an index card and have group members answer a couple key questions that would help you decide.

 - Lead and model authentic conversation

-Studying and learning biblical based principles is an important part of group life, however often it’s the time of discussion, sharing and being heard where people work out and apply those transforming principles to their life.
+Studying and learning biblically based principles is an important part of group life, however often it’s the time of discussion, sharing and being heard where people work out and apply those transforming principles to their life.
 You get to set the tone for this kind of authenticity with the questions and answers you offer yourself.